SonarSource/sonar-scanner-python/README.md

 `--repository testpypi` can be removed to push to the prod PyPI instance.
 Also `dist/*` can be a bit more precise to upload a specific version of the binaries

+# Tooling
+## Formatting

+Run `hatch run tool:format` to run the formatter on all files.

+## Type checking

+Run `hatch run tool:type_check` to execute the type checking on all files.

-## Before push
+## License header

-Please check if all files have a license header.
+Before pushing, please check if all files have a license header.
 If not all files have a license header please execute: `hatch run tool:license`.

-## License
+# License

 Copyright 2011-2023 SonarSource.